 Asana integrates with many third-party solutions, such as Salesforce, Dropbox, Gmail and Power BI, while Microsoft Planner integrates with other Microsoft products, such as Outlook and OneDrive.
 For organizations that need to integrate with third-party solutions that Microsoft does not own, Asana has a substantial edge.
 However, Asana has stricter security requirements for integrations, which can reduce the ease of integration with third-party applications.

 Ease of use

 Should your organization use Asana or Microsoft Planner?

-- If you are already using Microsoft products and are looking for a task and project management system that will integrate well with your existing tech stack, Microsoft Planner is a great choice.
+Asana and Microsoft Planner are different enough that the answer to which project management tool is right for you should immediately become apparent.
+Do you need third-party integrations?
+Are you looking for a simple task and project management system for your team?
+Asana is the better fit.
+Are you already using Microsoft products and looking for a task and project management system that will integrate well with your existing tech stack?
+Microsoft Planner is a great choice.